 Because the Issuer and the Parent Guarantor are incorporated under the laws of the Cayman Islands, any insolvency proceeding relating to the Issuer or the Parent Guarantor may involve Cayman Islands insolvency laws, the procedural and substantive provisions of which may differ from comparable provisions of the local insolvency laws of jurisdictions with which the holders of the Notes are familiar.
-In addition, almost all of our subsidiaries holding equity interests in our PRC subsidiaries are incorporated in the British Virgin Islands or Hong Kong, and the insolvency laws of the British Virgin Islands or Hong Kong and the insolvency laws of the holders of the Notes are familiar.
+In addition, almost all of our subsidiaries holding equity interests in our PRC subsidiaries are incorporated in the British Virgin Islands or Hong Kong, and the insolvency laws of the British Virgin Islands and Hong Kong also may differ from the laws of other jurisdictions with which the holders of the Notes are familiar.